 For example, when is the right moment to invest so a product explodes in the market?

-When is time to step on the brakes and maybe even replace an item that was very successful on another occasion?
+When is it time to step on the brakes and maybe even replace an item that was very successful with something new?

 These are the questions you can answer with a Product Life Cycle analysis.

 Before I describe each of the Product Life Development Cycle stages below, it’s important to note that some definitions have different numbers of stages.
 Some have four and ignore the development phase.
 Others have six and include a saturation phase.
 Levitt’s original diagram has four stages, but I’m going to add an introduction phase between his development and growth stages.